 David Hirsch: Have you broken any bones?
-Has he broken?
+Has he broken any?

-David Hirsch: And he wears a helmet that when they skateboard.
+David Hirsch: And he wears a helmet when he’s on the skateboard.

 Bob Roybal: Yeah, he did.

 David Hirsch: Yeah.
-He broke one of his albums or both of his elbows.
+He broke one of his elbows or both of his elbows?

-Bob Roybal: He actually, he broke one and he had to have a surgery on it and it was just, his elbow was in pretty bad shape where they, the cartilage was fallen off the elbow and they had to drill holes all in the bone to help stimulate the growth of the cartilage and everything.
+Bob Roybal: He actually broke one, and he had to have a surgery on it.
+His elbow was in pretty bad shape, where the cartilage was fallen off the elbow.
+They had to drill holes in the bone to help stimulate the growth of the cartilage and everything.

 David Hirsch: So it’s not just the skateboarding that’s put the pressure on his arms.
-It’s the, just the almost overuse.
+It’s just the overuse.